Vaistudio-dev/flutter_fit_utils/README.md

 A flutter package to easily manage data in and out of repositories.
 This package is the core of it's environement.
-To know about other packages related to flutter_fit_utils, see the diagram below.

 ## Features